Gerðuberg Cliffs

 The recommended season for Gerðuberg Cliffs is All.
 For light, plan around blue hour and the first hour after sunrise; Iceland's long shoulder-season twilight extends usable conditions on either side.

 Drive/Hike access.
 Bring weather-appropriate footwear and check conditions before setting out.
-The downloadable GPS map gives turn-by-turn waypoints once imported into Google Maps or Gaia.
+The downloadable GPS map puts the waypoint on your phone; your own app routes you to it from wherever you are.

 Yes — Gerðuberg Cliffs can be visited year-round, though winter conditions may require a 4x4 or storm-tolerant plans.